 ASTM C143 Compliant Slump Cone, Steel

-Slump Cone (Abrams Cone) to determine fresh mixed concrete slump.
-8” base, 4” top opening, 12” overall height.
+The Slump Cone (Abrams Cone) is used to test the slump of fresh mixed concrete.
+The slump cone helps determine if the concrete mix is cohesive enough to meet construction standards.
+8” diameter base with 4” diameter top opening, 12” overall height.
 Spun from heavy gauge steel with handles and base tabs for easy assembly to base plate.
-Cones plated for corrosion resistance.
-Handles and foot pieces welded to cone.
+Cones are plated for corrosion resistance.
+Handles and foot pieces are welded to the cone.

 -